 OMB has emphasized the need to deliver investments in smaller parts, or increments, in order to reduce risk, deliver capabilities more quickly, and facilitate the adoption of emerging technologies.
 In 2010, it called for agencies' major investments to deliver functionality every 12 months and, since 2012, every 6 months.
-Subsequently, FITARA codified a requirement that agency CIO's certify that IT investments are adequately implementing OMB's incremental development guidance.29
+Subsequently, FITARA codified a requirement that agency CIOs certify that IT investments are adequately implementing OMB's incremental development guidance.24

-In May 2014, we reported30 that almost three-quarters of selected investments at five major agencies31 did not plan to deliver capabilities in 6-month cycles, and less than half planned to deliver functionality in 12-month cycles.
-We also reported that most of the five agencies reviewed had incomplete incremental development policies.
-Accordingly, we recommended that OMB develop and issue clearer guidance on incremental development and that selected agencies update and implement their associated policies.
-Most agencies agreed with our recommendations or had no comment.
+In May 2014, we reported25 that 66 of 89 selected investments at five major agencies26 did not plan to deliver capabilities in 6-month cycles, and less than half of these investments planned to deliver functionality in 12-month cycles.
+We also reported that only one of the five agencies had complete incremental development policies.
+Accordingly, we recommended that OMB develop and issue clearer guidance on incremental development and that the selected agencies update and implement their associated policies.
+Four of the six agencies agreed with our recommendations or had no comments; the remaining two agencies partially agreed or disagreed with the recommendations.

-More recently, as part of our ongoing work, we determined that agencies had not fully implemented incremental development practices for their software development projects.
-Specifically, as of August 31, 2015, on
+More recently, in August 2016, we reported that agencies had not fully implemented incremental development practices for their software development projects.
+Specifically, we noted that, as of August 31, 2015,

-28These 15 agencies are the Departments of Agriculture, Commerce, Defense, Education, Energy, Health and Human Services, Homeland Security, the Interior, State, Transportation, the Treasury, and Veterans Affairs; the Environmental Protection Agency, Office of Personnel Management; and Social Security Administration.
+23These 15 agencies are the Departments of Agriculture, Commerce, Defense, Education, Energy, Health and Human Services, Homeland Security, the Interior, State, Transportation, the Treasury, and Veterans Affairs; the Environmental Protection Agency, Office of Personnel Management; and Social Security Administration.

-2940 U.S.C. § 11319(b)(1)(B)(ii).
+2440 U.S.C. § 11319(b)(1)(B)(ii).

-30GAO, Information Technology: Agencies Need to Establish and Implement Incremental Development Policies, GAO-14-361 (Washington, D.C.: May 1, 2014).
+25GAO, Information Technology: Agencies Need to Establish and Implement Incremental Development Policies, GAO-14-361 (Washington, D.C.: May 1, 2014).

-31These five agencies are the Departments of Defense, Health and Human Services, Homeland Security, Transportation, and Veterans Affairs.
+26These five agencies are the Departments of Defense, Health and Human Services, Homeland Security, Transportation, and Veterans Affairs.

-the IT Dashboard, 22 federal agencies 32 reported that 300 of 469 active software development projects (approximately 64 percent) were planning to deliver usable functionality every 6 months for fiscal year 2016, as required by OMB guidance.
-Regarding the remaining 169 projects (or 36 percent) that were reported as not planning to deliver functionality every 6 months, agencies provided a variety of explanations for not achieving that goal, including project complexity, the lack of an established project release schedule, or that the project was not a software development project.
-Table 1 lists the total number and percent of software development projects that agencies reported plans to deliver functionality, from highest to lowest.
+22 federal agencies27 had reported on the IT Dashboard that 300 of 469 active software development projects (approximately 64 percent) were planning to deliver usable functionality every 6 months for fiscal year 2016, as required by OMB guidance.
+Regarding the remaining 169 projects (or 36 percent) that were reported as not planning to deliver functionality every 6 months, agencies provided a variety of explanations for not achieving that goal.
+These included project complexity, the lack of an established project release schedule, or that the project was not a software development project.
+Table 1 lists the total number and percent of federal software development projects for which agencies reported plans to deliver functionality every 6 months for fiscal year 2016.

-32These 22 agencies are the Departments of Agriculture, Commerce, Defense, Education, Energy, Health and Human Services, Homeland Security, Housing and Urban Development, the Interior, Justice, Labor, State, Transportation, the Treasury, and Veterans Affairs; the Environmental Protection Agency, General Services Administration, National Archives and Records Administration, Office of Personnel Management, Small Business Administration, Social Security Administration, and U.S. Agency for International Development.
+27These 22 agencies are the Departments of Agriculture, Commerce, Defense, Education, Energy, Health and Human Services, Homeland Security, Housing and Urban Development, the Interior, Justice, Labor, State, Transportation, the Treasury, and Veterans Affairs; the Environmental Protection Agency, General Services Administration, National Archives and Records Administration, Office of Personnel Management, Small Business Administration, Social Security Administration, and U.S. Agency for International Development.

-Table 1: Federal Agency Software Development Projects' Plans to Deliver Functionality Every 6 Months for Fiscal Year 2016, as Reported on the IT Dashboard
+Table 1: Federal Agency Software Development Projects that Plan to Deliver Functionality Every 6 Months for Fiscal Year 2016, as Reported on the Information Technology (IT) Dashboard